All Episodes

 But what happens when humans flip that around and then let the dog dominate them?

-Um they they'll they'll often just do, you know, let's say they they get on the couch all the time, they knock things over, they jump on everybody, they get what they want all the time, they get food all the time.
+They'll often just do, you know, let's say they get on the couch all the time.

-Um, and it's it's taken over, and and deep inside the dog wants someone to have control.
+And deep inside the dog wants someone to have control.

-But what happens whenever there's no one in control, whether it be another dog or a person or even a cat, I've seen a lot of situations where there is a cat in the house that's very confident and has that uh energy, and it actually makes the dog chill out.
+But what happens whenever there's no one in control, whether it be another dog or a person or even a cat, I've seen a lot of situations where there is a cat in the house that's very confident and has that energy and it actually makes the dog chill out.

-And then I've seen where that cat may pass away or or or leave that situation, and then the dog has all these issues, and then the person hasn't even done anything different.
+And then I've seen where that cat may pass away or leave that situation.

-Um, and if they're putting off a nervous energy, then that's how they're communicating with their dog.
+And if they're putting off a nervous energy, then that's how they're communicating with their dog.

-For example, let's say you have a dog that whenever you walk them on the leash, if they see another dog, they want to lunge at that dog, and whether it'd be aggressive or they're just overexcited, and they're just like immediately react and lunge at that dog.
+For example, let's say you have a dog that whenever you walk them on the leash, if they see another dog, they want to lunge at that dog.

 What I've seen often happen is the owner, they see the dog first.

-They see the other dog on the other side of the street first, and they know that their dog is going to react.
+They see the other dog on the other side of the street first and they know that their dog is going to react.

 So then they start getting nervous and they start tensing up on the leash, like preparing for the dog to do that.